aritraroy/UltimateAndroidReference/README.md

 * [Android Weekly](http://androidweekly.net/) - Android Weekly is a free newsletter that helps you to stay cutting-edge with your Android Development
 * [Caster.IO](https://caster.io/) - Skyrocket your Android career with bite sized Android development video training
 * [Codepath Android Cliffnotes](https://guides.codepath.com/android) - One of the best and most up-to-date crowdsourced resource for Android developers where you will find guides and tutorials about almost everything in Android
+* [Dan Lew Codes](http://blog.danlew.net/) - Thoughts on life, the universe and the mystery of it all; but actually mostly just code
 * [Fragmented Podcast](http://fragmentedpodcast.com) - An Android Developer Podcast
 * [Grokking Android](http://www.grokkingandroid.com/) - Getting Down to the Nitty Gritty of Android Development
 * [Material Up](http://materialup.com/) - Get fresh Material Design inspiration daily